klaxis/TradingView-Webhook/.github/ISSUE_TEMPLATE/purchase-license.md

 ---

-We are currently selling license by packs of 2.
+We are currently selling license by packs.
+Each pack includes 1 free license.

+19 Pack  - $10
-2 Pack -  $2
+49 Pack  - $20
-4 Pack - $4
+99 Pack  - $30
-6 Pack - $6
+99 Pack  - $30
-8 Pack - $8
+149 Pack  - $40
-10 Pack  - $10
+199 Pack  - $50

-Need more than just multiply any pack above.
+Additinal licneses after the 199 Pack are $10 per 100.

+License Purchase will be made via Paypal

+Remote support is avilable via Fivver for $500 / call.